JayThadeshwar/Welfare/README.md

 # Welfare
-The website which helps the victims of disaster.
-Through its features such as raising the disaster alert, live chat, donations, NGO mailing system and voluteer events raised by NGO's
+The website which helps the victims before, during and after disaster.

+# Features
+Raising the disaster alert
+Live chat
+Donations through RazorPay
+NGO mailing system
+Voluteer events raised by NGO's